Why does SSP sometimes cause such extreme “adverse reactions”? Why is it so transformational for other people?

 - What will happen post-SSP?
 Do they have modalities compatible with SSP for continuation, or alliances with other therapists to refer to?

 - What is their go-to follow up? (hint: no one modality works for everyone)

 - Do they insist on you following their programme or do they have a network of other therapists they refer to?

 - How will they prepare you for SSP?

 - How do they use the SSP Connect Programme?

 - In addition, are they strikingly cheap or strikingly expensive?

-I have been providing SSP since 2018, and have worked with hundreds of clients to date, with a variety of presentations and different nervous systems.
+Emma has been providing SSP for almost five years years, and have worked with in excess of 500 clients, with a variety of presentations and different nervous systems.

-I run 1:1 workshops for anyone recently trained in the Safe and Sound Protocol, and regularly advise and collaborate with Unyte-iLs on training/clinical practice.
+Emma conducts 1:1 workshops and case supervision for anyone recently trained in SSP who is wishing to incorporate SSP into practice, and regularly advises and collaborates with Unyte-iLs on training/clinical practice.